All Episodes

 That's 1-800-557-4627.

-You've got nothing to lose but the fat.
+You've got nothing to lose but the fact.

-All right, I said half in jest, Nova, when I mentioned the various things that Bud has done, or things that have been done to Bud Hopkins, who's coming up in just a moment.
+All right, I said half-injest, NOVA, when I mentioned the various things that Bud has done or has been, things that have been done to Bud Hopkins, who's coming up in just a moment.

-There's a fellow named Cal Korff, K-O-R-F-F, who went on another syndicated radio program, had a lot to say about me that was utterly and totally false and slanderous, and we have brought closure to that matter.
+There's a fellow named Cal Korth, K-O-R-F-F, who went on another syndicated radio program, had a lot to say about me, but It was utterly and totally false and slanderous.

 This occurred Thursday night, Friday morning, I think it was, on Coast, and I want you to hear what occurred.